petljaklab/pipeline/README.md

 There is a function `get_external_bam_path` that accomplishes a mapping from a sample ID to the path to the bams, which is the bit that's specific to study 3.
 It is found in `modules/EXTERNAL_BAM/PREP_EXTERNAL_BAM.smk`.

-Once it's adatped to your dataset, simply execute the pipeline on your samples as instructed above with  `--pipeline LOAD_EXTERNAL_BAM` and the pipeline should take care of loading.
+Once it's adapted to your dataset, simply execute the pipeline on your samples as instructed above with  `--pipeline LOAD_EXTERNAL_BAM` and the pipeline should take care of loading.
 Then, the required runs data will be in the database for the pipeline to know, for e.g., how many run-specific bams to extract from each sample-specific bam.

 ## Developer documentation